When your business works with outside suppliers, these relationships can impact your bottom line.

 Still, finding better ways to manage the supplier verification process can work to your advantage.
 With this knowledge in mind, our team at Markaaz created a simple, affordable solution to make supplier verifications faster and more reliable.

-With Markaaz, we estimate that small businesses will see a 92% improvement in the amount of time it takes to verify a new supplier.
+With Markaaz, we estimate that small businesses will see a 92% improvement in the amount of time it takes to onboard a new supplier.
 Even more important than the time factor, Markaaz helps you improve poor supplier verification practices—like online research and Google searches—that fall short and leave your company vulnerable to scams.

 Markaaz has developed best-in-class technology to streamline the vendor due diligence process.
 The platform enables your small business to find and verify trusted vendors on the spot.
 Our goal is to offer leading-edge solutions that empower small businesses to grow and compete in the global marketplace.